Last updated April 2019.

 - necessary to provide the services set out in a contract − if we have a contract with you, we will process your personal information in order to fulfil that contract (that is, to provide you and your dependants with our products and services);

-- in our or a third party’s legitimate interests − details of those legitimate interests are set out in more detail below;
+- in our or a third party’s legitimate interests − details of those legitimate interests are set out in more detail in the ‘Legitimate Interest’ section below.

 - required or allowed by law.